galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 )
 ```

 If you are not familiar with the syntax, this is just JavaScript at its core.
-It uses an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that returns a React element in [JSX](https://reactjs.org/docs/introducing-jsx.html) syntax.
+It has an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that returns a React element in [JSX](https://reactjs.org/docs/introducing-jsx.html) syntax.

-Copy this to `src/pages/blog.js`.
-If you haven't yet, run `gatsby develop` and check out [http://localhost:8000/blog](http://localhost:8000/blog).
+Copy the code to `src/pages/blog.js`.
+Then, if you haven't yet, run `gatsby develop` and check out [http://localhost:8000/blog](http://localhost:8000/blog).
 You should see a page that looks exactly like the way we wanted it in the HTML-like portion of `blog.js`.

 ![/blog](welcome-to-my-blog.png)

-# Creating pages out of a Markdown source
+# Creating pages out of Markdown files

 What if you wanted to write thousands of blog posts as Markdown files?
 You somehow need to read the contents and convert them to HTML so that they can be rendered as pages.
 In this case, the previous approach of creating React components in `src/pages` is no longer ideal.